oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 ---
 ### Debugging

+__Background notes:__

+- The WebLogic Server Administration Console will _not_ reflect any override changes.
+  - You cannot use the Console to verify overrides are taking effect.
+  - Instead, you can check overrides using WLST: see the `wlst.sh` step below for details.

+- Incorrect override files may be silently accepted without warnings or errors.
+  - For example, WebLogic Server instance Pods may fully start regardless of XML override syntax errors or if the specified name of an MBean is incorrect.
-Incorrectly formatted override files may be accepted without warnings or errors and may not prevent WebLogic Server instance Pods from booting.
-So, it is important to make sure that the template files are correct in a QA environment, otherwise your WebLogic Servers may start even though critically required overrides are failing to take effect.
+  - So, it is important to make sure that the template files are correct in a QA environment, otherwise your WebLogic Servers may start even though critically required overrides are failing to take effect.

-On WebLogic Server versions that support the `weblogic.SituationalConfig.failBootOnError` system property (Note: It is not supported in WebLogic Server 12.2.1.3.0), by default the WebLogic Server will fail to boot if any configuration overrides files are invalid, or if it encounters an error while loading configuration overrides files.
+- Some incorrect overrides may be detected on WebLogic Server versions that support the `weblogic.SituationalConfig.failBootOnError` system property (not applicable to WebLogic Server 12.2.1.3.0).
+  - If the system property is supported, then, by default, the WebLogic Server will fail to boot if it encounters a syntax error while loading configuration overrides files.
-By setting the `FAIL_BOOT_ON_SITUATIONAL_CONFIG_ERROR` environment variable in the Kubernetes containers for the WebLogic Servers to `false`, you can start up the WebLogic Servers even with incorrectly formatted override files.
+  - If you want to disable this check so you can start up the WebLogic Servers even with incorrectly formatted override files, then set the `FAIL_BOOT_ON_SITUATIONAL_CONFIG_ERROR` environment variable in the Kubernetes containers for the WebLogic Servers to `false`.

+__Debugging steps:__

 * Make sure you've followed each step in the [Step-by-step guide](#step-by-step-guide).

 * If WebLogic Server instance Pods do not come up at all, then:
   * Examine your Domain resource status: `kubectl -n MYDOMAINNAMESPACE describe domain MYDOMAIN`
+  * Check events for the Domain: `kubectl -n MY_NAMESPACE get events --sort-by='.lastTimestamp'`.
+    * For more information, see [Domain events]({{< relref "/userguide/managing-domains/domain-events.md" >}}).
+  * Check the introspector job and its log.
     * In the domain's namespace, see if you can find a job named `DOMAIN_UID-introspector` and a corresponding pod named something like `DOMAIN_UID-introspector-xxxx`.
 If so, examine:
       * `kubectl -n MYDOMAINNAMESPACE describe job INTROSPECTJOBNAME`
       * `kubectl -n MYDOMAINNAMESPACE logs INTROSPECTPODNAME`
+    * The introspector log is mirrored to the Domain resource `spec.logHome` directory when `spec.logHome` is configured and `spec.logHomeEnabled` is true.
   * Check your operator log for Warning/Error/Severe messages.
       * `kubectl -n MYOPERATORNAMESPACE logs OPERATORPODNAME`

-{{% notice tip %}}
-The introspector log is mirrored to the Domain resource `spec.logHome` directory when `spec.logHome` is configured and `spec.logHomeEnabled` is true.
-{{% /notice %}}

 * If WebLogic Server instance Pods do start, then:
   * Search your Administration Server Pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.